Ready to upload

 Adverse Occurrence type:

-Most recent risk assessment for breast cancer (Council of Europe, 2018): newly diagnosed breast cancer represents an unacceptable risk for organ donation.
-Organs from donors with a history of breast cancer might be accepted in selected cases after full treatment, complete remission, stringent follow-up for at least 5 years depending on the initial stage, hormone receptor and Her2/neu expression, always bearing in mind the risk of transmission due to possible late metastases.
-Breast cancer stage 1 (AJCC, 8th edition 2016) with curative surgery and cancer-free period > 5 years seems to be associated with a low to intermediate risk for transmission.
-All other breast cancer stages are considered high risk for transmission independent of the presumed recurrence-free survival and treatment.
+Most recent risk assessment for breast cancer (Council of Europe, 2022): Newly diagnosed invasive breast cancer is an unacceptable risk for organ donation.
+Organs from donors with invasive breast cancer might be accepted in selected cases after full treatment, complete remission and stringent follow-up for > 5 years, depending on the initial stage and E/P and HER2/neu receptor expression, always bearing in mind the risk of transmission due to possible late metastases.
+Breast cancer stage 1 (AJCC, 8th edition) with curative surgery and cancer-free period > 5 years seems to be associated with low to intermediate risk for transmission.
+All other invasive breast cancer stages are considered high-risk for transmission, independent of the presumed recurrence-free survival and treatment.

 Time to detection: